xchjason/CovidPopulationModel/README.md

     - The provided example finishes in about 5-10 minutes
     - After finishing, a diagnostic plot of the forecasted daily hospital admissions over time (as well as other quantities) is displayed
     - Check the InfluxCountsByCompartment sheet in Google Sheet to inspect detailed values produced by the forecast and displayed in the plot.
 Check the Param sheet to inspect exact values of learned parameters.
-   - run the seventh cell: make projections using users' own parameters or context without retraining the model
+   - run the seventh cell: user can customize parameters in AllParam in Google Sheet and generate new json file that contains the latest customized parameters.
+After a new json file is generated, user can go back to run sixth cell to make projection with new parameters.
+   - run the eighth cell: enter other state in Setting in Google Sheet, the program automatically adjusts the transfer ratio and make projections for the other selected state with current learned parameters.

 ## Detailed Guide to Google Sheet